Students working on smart grid in lab

 The New York Power Authority nominated Buffalo State to become an affiliate university with GridEd, a collaborative educational initiative seeking to develop and train the next generation of power engineers.
 This affiliation qualified the college for the EPRI award.

-Saquib M. Ahmed Assistant Professor
+Saquib M. Ahmed Associate Professor

 D. Steven Barker Associate Professor